middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-committees.md

 ---
-slug: "/pages/ii-ug-college-policies/faculty/faculty-committees"
+slug: /pages/ii-ug-college-policies/faculty/faculty-committees
-date: "2021-05-01"
+date: 2021-05-01
-title: "C.2.
-Faculty Councils and Committees"
+title: C.2.
+Faculty Councils and Committees
 ---
 There are eight general councils and committees of the faculty:

 (1) The Council on Reviews (COR) consisting of the [Promotions Committee](#PromoCom) and the [Reappointments Committee](#RC)